lvbin01/project/sandstone-storage-driver.rst

 SandStone iSCSI driver
 ================================

-SandStone USP volume can be used for virtual machines (VMs) in the OpenStack Block Storage driver that supports iSCSI  protocols
+SandStone USP volume can be used for virtual machines in the OpenStack Block Storage driver that supports iSCSI protocols.

-Before to go,  you should have installed `SandStone USP <http://www.szsandstone.com>`_
+Before to go,  you should have installed `SandStone USP <http://www.szsandstone.com>`_.

 System requirements
 ~~~~~~~~~~~~~~~~~~~